 Exploring the Stories That Shape Us

-My work moves between three rooms: the therapy room, the research desk, and the essay.
+My work moves between three spaces: the therapy room, the research desk, and the essay.
 In each, I am interested in the same terrain: anxiety beneath competence, wounds beneath achievement, faith as both refuge and risk, and the difficult work of becoming whole.

 My work moves between writing, research, and clinical practice.
 Across each, I am interested in the stories people inherit, the pain they learn to carry, and the deeper work of becoming whole.